US seeks to privatise mortgage giants a decade after market meltdown

 In all, since the federal takeover, they have sent US$300 billion to taxpayers, more than repaying the cost of their bailout.

-The Mnuchin reform plan involves dozens of proposed legislative and regulatory measures and aims first of all to recapitalise both organisations by allowing them to keep some of their profits.
+The Mnuchin reform plan involves dozens of proposed legislative and regulatory measures and aims first of all to recapitalise both organizations by allowing them to keep some of their profits.

-This should create a capital cushion to protect them in event of another mortgage catastrophe.
+This should create a capital cushion to protect them in the event of another mortgage catastrophe, officials believe.

 In effect, the Treasury wants to end the tacit government guarantee - which more or less required the original bailout - and instead plans to create a guarantee that is both explicit and already paid for, which will apply to some mortgage bonds.